jrginn/linguistic-distance/lcp_python_libs/README.txt

 1/5/2022
 Added functionality to process translations through dictionaries, in order to store translations for future reference.
 See dictGetLangTransToEng and dfMakeAlignDfFromDict in SheetMaker.py

+5/26/2022
+Edited the snsCreateHeatMap function in Util.py, in order to better reflect our current goals.